davelively14/locorum/README.md

     - Report when all backends are complete
   - project.js
     - ADJ: Sends user_id with request for new_searches.
 The backends will send results to channel with user_id.
 Backends that match the user_id will immediately clear and list updated result.
 Other backends will track that a particular search has new results able to fetch.
-- Handle frontend search results better
-  - FIX: report back when one of the backends is down
-    - Need backend fixed first

 ## v0.5 to do list
 - Redo JavaScript for project.js in React JS and Redux